pocl/pocl/doc/sphinx/source/env_variables.rst

  POCL_TTASIM0_PARAMETERS will be passed to the first ttasim driver instantiated and POCL_TTASIM1_PARAMETERS to the second one.

+* POCL_DEBUG

+ Enables debug messages to stderr.
+This will be mostly messages from error condition checks in OpenCL API calls.
+Useful to e.g. distinguish between various reasons a call can return CL_INVALID_VALUE.
+If clock_gettime is available, messages will include a timestamp.

 * POCL_IMPLICIT_FINISH

  Add an implicit call to clFinish afer every clEnqueue* call.
 Useful mostly for